 The early weeks of the kitten’s life are essential for them to learn about their environment, become socialised with people and learn species-specific behaviour.
-This socialisation window (also known as socialisation period) occurs between 2-7 weeks when the kitten is most receptive to a wide range of stimuli that can lay down the groundwork for how the kitten responds to people and situations for the rest of his or her life.
-During the socialisation period, the kitten should be exposed to situations which will be a part of their everyday life.
+This socialisation window (also known as the socialisation period) occurs between 2-7 weeks when the kitten is most receptive to a wide range of stimuli that can lay down the groundwork for how the kitten responds to people and situations for the rest of his or her life.
+During the socialisation period, the kitten should be exposed to situations that will be a part of their everyday life.
 This includes interactions with people, pets, veterinarians as well as environmental enrichment.
 Kittens who are socialised during this critical period have a better chance of growing up into well-adjusted adults.

 All experiences should be as positive, to raise a confident and outgoing cat who can handle a variety of everyday situations.
 Two-week-old kittens are still very immature, so the socialisation period must be carried out over weeks and don’t rush everything at once.

 Time with the mother and siblings:

 The kitten should be with conspecifics (members of the same species), preferably the kitten’s mother and siblings.
 Both the mother and siblings teach the kitten acceptable sociable behaviour.
 The kitten learns elimination behaviours, hunting skills (if given the opportunity) and how to groom.
 If the mother cat is fearful or reactive to a situation, the kitten will also learn this behaviour.
 If the kitten is an orphan, ideally a foster mother can be found, although this isn’t always possible.